khaldoun-xyz/standard/README.md

 - `htop`: See cpu usage (similar to windows task manager, quit with "q").

-# docker (containerised applications)
-Docker removes many of the headaches around server configuration.
-If the docker runs on one system, it will run on another.

-- `docker ps`: see a list of running docker containers
-- `docker exec -it <initial_digits_of_container> sh`: enter a container & get terminal access

-# power point (concept work)
-When used properly, Power Point is a powerful tool to quickly visualise what you have in mind.
-This is even faster, when you use shortcuts.

-- `ctrl + shift + .` = increase font size
-- `ctrl + shift + ,` = decrease font size
-- `ctrl + mouse wheel = zoom` = zoom
-- `shift + arrow keys` = increase/decrease box size
-- `ctrl + mouse movement` = duplicate box

 # terminal setup
 Add this to your .bashrc file.